Bedrock-OSS/bedrock-wiki/docs/world-generation/world-generation-intro.md

 You can change the world's generation via Add-ons.
 The needed folders in the Behavior pack for these are:

-`structures`, `features`, `feature_rules` and `biomes`.
-It's quite self-explanatory: you can store your .mcstructure files from (or for) structure blocks in `structures`, biome files in `biomes`, terrain features, like ores, in `features` and the rules for their generation in `feature_rules`.
+`structures`, `features`, `feature_rules`, `biomes`, and `worldgen`.
+It's quite self-explanatory: you can store your .mcstructure files from (or for) structure blocks in `structures`, biome files in `biomes`, jigsaw structure files in `worldgen` and it's subfolders, terrain features, like ores, in `features` and the rules for their generation in `feature_rules`.
 Let's go over adding a custom biome first.

 _Note: it might be easier to create biomes using bridge., a Visual software for Add-on creation (also linked in Links and Contact), since the official Documentation is rather incomplete.
 You can also generate all example files of vanilla biomes, features and feature rules for reference, like shown here:_